This page contains the latest information while we cannot meet together.

-The Congregational Board & Kirk Session meetings have been cancelled.
+The Congregational Board & Kirk Session meetings are currently suspended.

 I would ask you to be aware of and follow the latest guidance issued by the Government and the NHS and would encourage anyone who is in a vulnerable group or who is in close contact with someone else who might be vulnerable, and to anyone who feels even slightly ill, to consider staying at home.

 The question arises as this situation develops, is how can we maintain our community, our friendships, the joy of meeting and worshipping with others?
 There are no easy answers and we won’t really know how this is going develop and affect us for some time.
 Perhaps we could phone someone for a chat and even pray together because it is more important than ever at this time, to stay connected with each other.
 Remember not everyone is on social media.

 John 2 : 1-7 - On the third day a wedding took place at Cana in Galilee.
 Jesus’ mother was there, and Jesus and his disciples had also been invited to the wedding.
 When the wine was gone, Jesus’ mother said to him ‘They have no more wine’.
 ‘Woman, why do you involve me?”
 Jesus replied.
 ‘My hour has not yet some’.
 His mother said to the servants, ‘Do whatever he tells you’.
 Nearby stood six stone water jars, the kind used by the Jews for ceremonial washing, each holding from twenty to thirty gallons.
 Jesus said to the servants, ‘Fill the jars with water’, so they filled them to the brim.